-Any such effectively connected interest generally will be subject to U.S. federal income tax at the regular graduated rates.
+Any such effectively connected interest generally will be subject to U.S. federal income tax at the regular rates generally applicable to U.S. holders.
 A non-U.S. holder that is a corporation may also be subject to a branch profits tax at a rate of 30% (or such lower rate specified by an applicable income tax treaty) on such effectively connected interest, as adjusted for certain items.